Regional and International Tour: Best Intentions

-New York: Fantasies and Nightmares
+New York, NY: Fantasies and Nightmares

-However, Ralph’s wife Deb is preoccupied, finding solace from her distant husband by caring for a bird who’s broken his wing.
-But Deb is holding out hope that the impending wine and cheese party will jump start things at home, especially during their son’s recent absence.
+Meanwhile, Ralph’s wife Deb is eternally preoccupied, finding solace from her distant husband by caring for a bird with a broken wing.
+Deb is holding out hope that the impending soiree will jump start things at home, especially given their son’s recent absence.